 - Less frequent shopping: By shopping less frequently, you will reduce the creation of receipts.

-- Farmer’s market: I never get any receipts by visiting and buying things from local farmer’s markets.
+- Farmer’s market: I never get any receipts for visiting and buying things from local farmer’s markets.
 If that’s the case for you, try buying veggies and fruits from there.

 Related post: Can You Recycle Receipts?